bczarnobay/bank/README.md

 ├───services        - responsible for the business logic └───utils           - helper functions used in the project
 ```
+### Requirements

-The project consists of two main domains, accounts and transactions
+The project consists of two main domains, accounts and transactions.

+You can create and acccount and you will receive a 6 digit id to make transactions
+You can request a summary of your account
+You can list all accounts in the database

+You can make a withdrawn, providing a valid account id.
+If you have insufficent balance, your account status will be set to OVERDRAWN.
+You can make payments, providing a valid account id and a 20 digit barcode.
+You can make a deposit, providing a valid account id
+You can list all transactions made for the account provided.

 ### Curl

 If you want to test the API without using the front end, you can find requests example below: